playcanvas/developer.playcanvas.com/content/en/tutorials/webxr-ray-input.md

 3D UI is created using [Button][6] and [Element][7] components.
 Using combination of both, we can create interactive buttons in 3D space.

-Creating 3D UI for XR environment is exactly same as creating 3D UI for interaction with mouse/touch in non-XR environment.
-More read on creating [User Interfaces][3].
+Creating a 3D UI for an XR environment is exactly the same as creating a 3D UI for mouse/touch interaction in a non-XR environment.
+Read more on creating [User Interfaces][3].

-By default each XrInputSource has `elementInput` property enabled.
-Meaning it will be interacting with Button component just like mouse or touch, but using its associated 3D ray.
-Each input source has a ray that has an [origin][8] and [direction][9].
-In this tutorial we visualize input source ray:
+By default, each XrInputSource has an `elementInput` property enabled.
+This means it will interact with Button components just like mouse or touch input, but using its associated 3D ray.
+Each input source has a ray that has an [origin][8] and a [direction][9].
+In this tutorial, we visualize an input source's ray:

 ```javascript
 // set starting point of ray